Appalachia Region

 ;

 The Appalachian region of the eastern United States is a landscape of steep hills and narrow valleys.
-Because of this terrain, the area has the highest density of streams in the nation — streams that contain great biodiversity.
+Because of this terrain, the area has a high density of streams that contain great biodiversity.
 While this ecological richness is highly valued, it also creates significant challenges for land development activities necessary to support the region’s economy and communities.

 EIP’s mitigation and restoration work across Appalachia supports both private industry and local governments in their efforts to meet today’s rigorous environmental standards — while cleaning up problems that previous endeavors left behind.
 EIP’s work currently spans four Appalachian states — Kentucky, West Virginia, Georgia and Ohio — and will continue to expand.